-At Royalty Exchange our mission is to make royalty streams on intellectual property—things like music, film and books—easy to invest in.
+At Royalty Exchange our mission is to make intellectual property like music, film and books easy to invest in.

-We’ve built an online marketplace, where we connect buyers and sellers of royalty streams.
-This creates transparency, liquidity, and price discovery in a market that lacks all three.
-The exchange is thriving with over 22,000 users, and growing fast.
+We’ve built an online marketplace, where we connect buyers, sellers, and resellers of royalty streams.
+This creates transparency, liquidity, and price discovery in a market that traditionally has lacked all three.

 Why Royalties are one of the best alternative assets